Booz Allen Hamilton (NYSE:BAH) Updates FY 2022 Earnings Guidance

-Booz Allen Hamilton (NYSE:BAH) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $4.100-$4.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.200.
-The company issued revenue guidance of $8.41 billion-$8.65 billion, compared to the consensus revenue estimate of $8.48 billion.
+Booz Allen Hamilton (NYSE:BAH) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $4.100-$4.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.210.
+The company issued revenue guidance of $8.41 billion-$8.65 billion, compared to the consensus revenue estimate of $8.51 billion.

+Booz Allen Hamilton (NYSE:BAH) last posted its quarterly earnings results on Thursday, October 28th.
+The business services provider reported $1.26 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.08 by $0.18.
+The firm had revenue of $2.11 billion during the quarter, compared to the consensus estimate of $2.14 billion.
+Booz Allen Hamilton had a net margin of 7.24% and a return on equity of 53.87%.
+The company’s revenue was up 4.3% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $1.03 earnings per share.
+On average, equities analysts expect that Booz Allen Hamilton will post 4.21 EPS for the current fiscal year.

-A number of analysts have commented on the stock.
-Truist boosted their price target on shares of Booz Allen Hamilton from $80.00 to $88.00 and gave the stock a hold rating in a research report on Monday, August 2nd.
-Truist Securities boosted their price target on shares of Booz Allen Hamilton from $80.00 to $88.00 and gave the stock a hold rating in a research report on Monday, August 2nd.
-Zacks Investment Research upgraded shares of Booz Allen Hamilton from a hold rating to a buy rating and set a $86.00 price target on the stock in a research report on Monday, October 4th.
-Finally, Cowen lifted their price objective on shares of Booz Allen Hamilton from $93.00 to $100.00 and gave the stock an outperform rating in a research note on Thursday, September 16th.
-Three investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $90.88.
+Several research firms have issued reports on BAH.
+Wells Fargo & Company lifted their price target on shares of Booz Allen Hamilton from $96.00 to $99.00 and gave the stock an overweight rating in a report on Monday.
+Cowen lifted their price target on shares of Booz Allen Hamilton from $93.00 to $100.00 and gave the stock an outperform rating in a report on Thursday, September 16th.
+Truist Securities boosted their price objective on shares of Booz Allen Hamilton from $80.00 to $88.00 and gave the company a hold rating in a report on Monday, August 2nd.
+Truist boosted their target price on shares of Booz Allen Hamilton from $80.00 to $88.00 and gave the company a hold rating in a research report on Monday, August 2nd.
+Finally, Zacks Investment Research upgraded shares of Booz Allen Hamilton from a hold rating to a buy rating and set a $86.00 target price for the company in a research report on Monday, October 4th.
+Three equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $91.25.

 Booz Allen Hamilton Holding Corp. engages in the provision of management and technology consulting services.
 It offers analytics, digital solutions, engineering, and cyber expertise.
 The company was founded by Edwin Booz in 1914 and is headquartered in McLean, VA.